SILC: Improving Vision Language Pretraining with Self-Distillation: Related Works.

-\myparagraph{Open Vocabulary Segmentation.} Open-vocabulary semantic segmentation methods aim to segment images according to a vocabulary of class categories provided at test-time containing additional unseen classes.
+\myparagraph{Open Vocabulary Segmentation and Detection.} Open-vocabulary semantic segmentation methods aim to segment images according to a vocabulary of class categories provided at test-time containing additional unseen classes.
 In contrast to zero-shot segmentation, open-vocabulary semantic segmentation has access to a semantic segmentation dataset with a limited vocabulary for training.
-Early methods for open-vocabulary semantic segmentation attempt to learn visual embeddings that align with existing text embeddings of the class names~\citep{zhao2017open, xian2019semantic, bucher2019zero}.
-With the emergence of large-scale vision-language pre-training such as CLIP, more recent methods transfer the open-vocabulary capabilities of CLIP from image- to pixel-level predictions.
-To achieve dense predictions, LSeg~\citep{li2022languagedriven} learns pixel-wise visual embeddings that align with CLIP text embeddings while OpenSeg~\citep{ghiasi2022scaling} learns class-agnostic segmentation proposals to pool visual features for region-text grounding.
-To better preserve the zero-shot abilities of a pre-trained CLIP, ZegFormer~\citep{ding2022decoupling} and ZSseg~\citep{xu2022simple} introduce a two-stage framework, which first learns class-agnostic segmentation mask predictions and classifies the corresponding region crops using a frozen CLIP.
+Recent methods transfer the open-vocabulary capabilities of CLIP from image- to pixel-level predictions.
+LSeg~\citep{li2022languagedriven} learns pixel-wise visual embeddings that align with CLIP text embeddings while OpenSeg~\citep{ghiasi2022scaling} learns class-agnostic segmentation proposals to pool visual features for region-text grounding.
+ZegFormer~\citep{ding2022decoupling} and ZSseg~\citep{xu2022simple} introduce a two-stage framework, which first learns class-agnostic segmentation mask predictions and classifies the corresponding region using a frozen CLIP.
 OVSeg~\citep{liang2023open} further finetunes CLIP on region-text pairs to compensate for the appearance shift of masked crops.
 To avoid the overhead of two stages, CAT-Seg~\citep{cho2023cat} learns the aggregation of cost volumes between text embeddings and dense image embeddings from CLIP.
+Towards open vocabulary detection one family of methods, e.g. OWVLv2~\cite{owlvit}, RegionCLIP~\citep{regionclip}, Detic~\cite{detic}, 3Ways~\cite{threeways}, pseudolabel boxes for image caption data to use for localization pretraining.
+An orthogonal family of methods including~\cite{glip, glipv2, detclip, detclipv2} pretrain models to align class agnostic pseudoboxes to text as pretraining.